CDRT/docs/su/su_dg/su_dg_ch5.md

 Possible values are:

-   - **DOWNLOAD:** Updates for the system are automatically downloaded only; updates can be filtered using -packagetypes parameter only
+   - **DOWNLOAD:** Updates for the system are automatically downloaded only; updates can be filtered using -includerebootpackages or -packagetypes parameters
-   - **LIST:** User is notified with a list of available updates to choose from; updates can be filtered using -packagetypes parameter only
+   - **LIST:** User is notified with a list of available updates to choose from; updates can be filtered using -includerebootpackages or -packagetypes parameter
    - **INSTALL:** Updates are downloaded and installed; updates can be filtered using -includerebootpackages and -packagetypes parameters

 **-scheduler**